How to Get Rid of Stevia Aftertaste (9 Tips That Work)

 – Homemade extracts, also known as “teas”, are made by steeping the leaves of the stevia plant, which can often be found at local greenhouses.

 – Liquid or powdered extracts are made by using either water or alcohol to extract two types of glycosides from the leaves of the stevia plant (Stevioside and rebaudioside A).
-Here's a super simple way to make Homemade Liquid Stevia–on the cheap.

 – Ground Leaves – The third process simply involves the grinding of dried stevia leaves into a green powder with no extraction process.

-Why Does Stevia Taste So Bad?
+Does Stevia Taste Like Sugar?

 Our taste buds have receptors that identify sweet, bitter (and also sour and salty) flavors.
 Interestingly, there is only one receptor that identifies sweet tastes, but there are 25 different receptors for bitter ones!
 One reason for stevia's bitter taste is that the stevia plant has chemical compounds that interact with both the sweet and bitter receptors, leading to its signature bitter aftertaste.